2026-05-08 · tdee, metabolism, neat, movement, habits · 16 min read

 The phrase “boost your metabolism” sells supplements, but it sets the wrong expectation.
 Resting metabolic rate is remarkably stable for a given body size.
 Two adults of the same height, weight, age, and sex will usually fall within about 10 to 15 percent of each other on lab-measured RMR.
 There is no food, hack, or routine that lifts an otherwise healthy adult’s resting burn by hundreds of calories a day.

 What you can change is how much you move, how much lean mass you carry, and how consistently you do both.
 Calling that “increasing your TDEE” is more accurate than “boosting metabolism,” and it points you at the levers that actually respond.
 If your calculated TDEE looks discouragingly low, our low TDEE explainer covers why and how to interpret it.
+Chronic conditions that quietly cut daily step counts — see multiple sclerosis and weight loss for the cleanest mobility-driven NEAT example — are an under-recognized driver of an unexpectedly low TDEE.

 NEAT — the biggest controllable lever